GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/0_Background.md

 By the end of the workshop, you'll have a practical workflow that takes you all the way from a handful of typed commands to a reproducible, cluster-ready pipeline.

 ![image](./nesi_images/phase_process_outputs.png)

+## Setup

+!!! screwdriver-wrench "Setup"

+    This workshop is run on the REANNZ HPC.
+Before the workshop, the instructors set up a unique dir for each learner with a copy of the dataset.
+Follow the instructions below to access your directory:

+!!! terminal "code"
+    - Make sure you are in your home directory
+    ```bash
+    cd ~
+    ```
+    - Create a symbolic link to the `scripting_workshop` dir that has been uniquely created for you:
+    ```bash
+    ln -s /nesi/nobackup/nesi02659/scripting_workshop/users/${USER}/ scripting_workshop
+    ```
+    - You should now have a dir called `scripting_workshop` in your home dir.
+Move into this directory:
+    ```bash
+    cd ~/scripting_workshop
+    ```